OfficeDev/O365-ActivityFeed-AzureFunction/README.md

 5. Select to create the function

 6. Use the code in ActivityFunctionApp.ps1 and modify the secrets to match your tenant and the Application created in previous step.
-From the Azure App you will need the Client ID, Client Secret, from your tenant you need the tenant name and GUID.
+From the Azure App you will need the Client ID, Client Secret, from your tenant you need the tenant name and GUID
 7.Configure the integration of the trigger, below is the configuration I have been using to integrate the trigger.
 If you change the request parameter, you will have to change the corresponding lines in the code.

 ![Configure Integration](./FunctionApp2.png)